 There’s a reason “free advertising” is one of the top searched terms by local business owners each day.
 Small business marketing ain’t cheap, and anyone who runs a local business or supports local businesses knows it.
 That’s why we’re constantly on the hunt for creative, cost-effective ways you can stretch your resources.
 Let’s talk about why you should share the love with joint marketing agreements and referrals with other local businesses, thanks to some helpful small business cross promotion ideas.

-Why explore a joint marketing venture?
+Why explore small business cross marketing ideas as a venture?
 You’ll:

 - Support other local businesses.

 - Get cheap or even free marketing and advertising.

 7 Cross Promotion Ideas & Examples to Get You Started

 First, look for locally owned small businesses in your area, especially any that seem like their customers may be similar to yours or their offering may be in the same market or industry as you.
 Then, get to work with our top 7 ideas for cross promotion with local businesses.

 1. Trade counter space for small business promotional materials.

 You would be surprised at the number of local businesses that display a bulletin board or dedicate counter space for other local postings.
 So it’s time to go make some new friends and do some cross brand promoting!

 If a business you approach already has a dedicated space where they share business cards and flyers for other businesses, politely ask how you might be able to get in on the action.
 If they don’t already take advantage of cross promotion marketing, probe to see if they’d be willing to start.
 In either instance, don’t forget to offer to return the favor!